mohamed-12-4/unetkan/README.md

 # MRI Brain Tumor Segmentation using UNet with KAN Networks

-This project implements a **UNet model** for MRI brain tumor segmentation using **KAN (Kernel Activation Networks)**.
+This project implements a **UNet model** for MRI brain tumor segmentation using **KAN (Kolmogorov-Arnold Networks)**.
 The goal is to accurately segment tumor regions in MRI scans to assist in medical diagnosis and research.

 ---